deepskystacker/DSS/Installers/README.txt

 2. Always create a tracefile in the DeepSkyStacker sub-folder of the user's Documents folder.
 The file will be called e.g.

-	DSSTrace_yyyy-mm-ddThh-hh-ssZ.log where the timestamp is GMT time.
+	DSSTrace_yyyy-mm-ddThh-hh-ssZ.log where the timestamp is GMT (UTC) time.

 	The trace file will be deleted on normal application exit, but retained in the event of an exception.
 	An option is provided to keep the file.